mhayes853/swift-operation/Sources/Query/Documentation.docc/Query.md

-# ``SwiftQuery``
+# ``Query``

-## Overview

-SwiftQuery is a lightweight cross-platform library for fetching and managing asynchronous data in Swift, SwiftUI, Sharing, WASM, Linux, and more.
+A lightweight cross-platform library for fetching and managing asynchronous data in Swift, SwiftUI, Sharing, WASM, Linux, and more.

 ## Getting Started